ZcashFoundation/zebra/book/src/user/target-tier-policies.md

-If a tier 3 platform stops meeting these requirements, or the platform maintainers no longer have interest or time, or the platform shows no signs of activity and has not built for some time, or removing the platform would improve the quality of the Zebra codebase, we may post a PR to remove it; any such PR will be CCed to the platform maintainers (and potentially other people who have previously worked on the platform), to check potential interest in improving the situation.
+If a tier 3 platform stops meeting these requirements, or the platform maintainers no longer have interest or time, or the platform shows no signs of activity and has not built for some time, or removing the platform would improve the quality of the Zebra codebase, we may post a PR to remove support for that platform.
+Any such PR will be CCed to the platform maintainers (and potentially other people who have previously worked on the platform), to check potential interest in improving the situation.